Chicken Wire and Hardware Cloth for Coops

 Chicken wire is also useful when temporarily plugging holes at the fence base line to keep chickens in the run.
 Fold or crumple up a piece of chicken wire and stuff it into the hole.
 Cover with dirt and pack down.
 Make a more permanent fence repair as soon as possible.

-Chicken wire is good for burying underground around the perimeter of the chicken coop and run to deter predators from digging into the coop.
+Chicken wire and hardware cloth are both good for burying underground around the perimeter of the chicken coop and run to deter predators from digging into the coop.
 Most predators will only try to dig in for a short time.
 When they reach a wire barrier they will often quit digging and move to another spot.

-Chicken wire is great for craft projects, building armatures for sculptures.
+Great for craft projects!
+Chicken wire is used for accents and building armatures for sculptures.

 And Chicken Wire makes a pretty interesting texture in a photograph.